vgatherps/beautiful-jekyll/_posts/2018-08-26-nontemporal.md

 ---
 layout: post
-title: Nontemporal Memory Access, part 1
+title: Optimizing Cache Usage with Nontemporal Memory Access, part 1
 subtitle: Nontemporal stores
 toc: true
 ---

 Have you ever looked at code reading/writing to a large or infrequently used datastructure and thought "What a waste of the cache?".
 Look no further than nontemporal memory operations for all your cache-bypassing needs.

-Still in progress, but will still contain interesting code and charts while I'm battling my nemesis web-dev trying to make this pretty

 ### Nontemporal memory access in intel-x86
 Modern x86 chips <sup><a href="#fnsse" id="ref_sse">1</a></sup> contain load and store operations which completely bypass the cache, usually described as nontemporal